 - Muscle stiffness

 - Hyperthermia and shock

 Is DMT Addictive?

 Unlike most hallucinogens, there is not much evidence that suggests DMT causes tolerance, dependence, or physical withdrawal symptoms.
 However, DMT can be psychologically addictive.
 As a result, many people who use DMT develop a strong desire to keep taking the substance to experience its powerful effects.
 Some people even use DMT as therapy and consume the substance regularly to feel better.
-When this happens, people may feel like they can not stop taking DMT.
+People may feel like they can not stop taking DMT when this happens.